vanakenm/hyf-frontend-template/ConceptInterfaces.md

 graph TD
     A[User Profile & History Screen] --> B[Profile Details: View and edit user information.]
     A --> C[Order History: List of past reservations and statuses.]
-    A --> D[Volunteer Opt-In: Option to register as a volunteer to pick up boxes for others.]

     C --> C1[Reservation Status: View past and current reservations.]
     D --> D1[Request for volunteer status.
 Allows you to book more than 2 boxes in one location.]